-- I play the violin in a band.
+- I used to play the violin in a band.
 To be honest, we are a 30-people orchestra in colorful clothes, that play exclusively songs about the sun and the summer.
 On children's instruments.
 I shit you not, we are the Orchestre Miniature in the Park.

 - I take photos of my life without me, check them out here.